capellb1/CMU_HCII_REU/README.md

 ### Assisting Professors: Dr. Asim Smailagic & Dr. Roberta Klatzky

-Includes code related to the creation of a cognitive assistant using the Microsoft Kinect 2 through real time data processing and machine learning.
+This project includes code related to the creation of a cognitive assistant using the Microsoft Kinect 2 through real time data processing and machine learning.

-The source of the data being used to train the fully connected neural net can be toggled between the natural data (Position) and synthetic/calculated features (Position or Task).
-This is controlled by the --source flag.
+The source of the data being used to train the fully connected neural net is the X, Y, and Z position of 25 different joints:

+	Head
+	Neck
+	SpineShoulder
+	SpineMid
+	SpineBase
+	ShoulderRight
+	ShoulderLeft
+	HipRight
+	HipLeft
+	ElbowRight
+	WristRight
+	HandRigh
+	HandTipRight
+	ThumbRight
+	ElbowLeft
+	WristLeft
+	HandLeft
+	HandTipLeft
+	ThumbLeft
+	KneeRight
+	AnkleRight
+	FootRigh
+	KneeLeft
+	AnkleLeft
+	FootLeft

+ In the experiment, the team specifically explored the use of several tools in order to determine the best possible performance for a task detector and classifier:

+ Uniformed Refinement: Predefining the joints to include

+ Tailored Refinement: Dynamically choosing the joints to use by examining the activity of each joint

+ Transformed Features: The input data can be toggled between the natural data (Position) and any combination of synthetic						 calculated features (Position, Task, Velocity) for each joint.

+ Downsampling (50%)

+ Dynamic Scope Definition: Change what portion of the activity the model is evaluating based on characterestics taken from the frame by frame analysis

-Many flags might not be used in everu file, they were included for consistency between the multiple training files:
+Many flags might not be used in every file, they were included for consistency between the multiple training files:

 	poise_detector_mk*.py
-	poise_detector_batch_mk*.py
 	exercise_detection_mk*.py

 Unless otherwise stated, assume highest number to be the most current/advanced file

+The other files included in the github are for various different utilities.
+The most important of these being:

+	reloadModel.py

+This file restores a saved model and uses it to predict/test on new data.
+The poise variant of this file also provides a histogram that illustrates the cumulative frame by frame accuracy on each exercise.
+In order to reload a model, add the same flags you used to train the model to the command line input for reloadModel.py

 You must have at least 5 files in order to train a model